eigenhombre/eigenhombre.github.com/_posts/2013-04-13-integration-testing-in-python-with-context-managers.md

 substitute for `unittest.TestCase`'s `assertEqual`.

 This is only one possible test involving components of our system.
-The key here is that *any combination* of setup and teardown operations is easy to obtain by composing them together as context managers.
+The key here is that *any* nested combination of setup and teardown operations is easy to obtain by composing them together as context managers.
 In my view this is simpler and easier to understand than by setting up heirarchies of JUnit-style test classes.

 One tradeoff with this pattern is that it is can be less amenable to the "one-assert-per-test" philosophy.
 I claim that as the number and